liquidctl/liquidctl/README.md

 # liquidctl [options] set <channel> speed <percentage>
 ```

-Lighting is controlled in a similar fashion and, again, the specific documentation for each device will list the available channels, modes and additional options.
+Lighting is controlled in a similar fashion.
+The specific documentation for each device will list the available channels, modes and additional options.

 ```
 # liquidctl [options] set <channel> color <mode> [<color>] ...
 ```

 ### Supported color specification formats

 When configuring lighting effects, colors can be specified in different representations and formats: